kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 Due to the complexity of data involved, understanding and visualizing patterns of human genetic variation is often challenging.
 One helpful place to start is to visualize the global frequencies of variants at individual sites within the genome to see how variation is shared - check out the [Geography of Genetic Variants Browser](https://popgen.uchicago.edu/ggv/) from the Novembre Lab for a nice interactive tool ([Marcus & Novembre, 2016](https://doi.org/10.1093/bioinformatics/btw643)).
 However, because the human genome contains approximately 3 billion sites, it would take a few lifetimes to view all of the variants in this manner, so researchers often turn to genome-wide summary statistics to capture patterns of genetic variation.

 We wanted to share some resources that we’ve been putting together for teaching human genetics using data from the 1000 Genomes Project, inspired by [Donovan et al. (2019)](https://doi.org/10.1002/sce.21506) and [Biddanda et al. (2020)](https://doi.org/10.7554/eLife.60107).
 These visualizations first center on the variation in a set of diverse samples from the Americas (see Figure 2) before expanding to include more globally distributed examples.
-If we take a small sample of people, the number of genomic sites at which people vary is a fraction of their entire sequenced genomes.
-Most of this variation is rare, and though these rare variants can be medically salient, they are the properties of specific people and their immediate families, rather than of the larger human groups.
+If we take a small sample of people, the number of genomic sites at which people vary is a fraction of their entire sequenced genomes.<sup>1</sup> Most of this variation is rare, and though these rare variants can be medically salient, they are the properties of specific people and their immediate families, rather than of the larger human groups.
 To learn about more widely shared variation and following methods similar to those in Biddanda et al., we defined a variant as “common” in a sample if it was found in more than 5% of people and then filtered the data based on this criterion.

 <br>
 <div id="figure1" style="display: flex; justify-content: center;"></div>